The Byron at Byron Resort and Spa

 In the southern half of Australia the seasons are the opposite of those in the northern hemisphere: spring comes in September, summer is from December to February, autumn runs from March to May, and winter begins in June.

 Byron Bay is in northern New South Wales and has one of the best climates in the country.
 Mild all year round with particular warm and dry weather between October and April although it is still possible to enjoy the outdoors in the winter months.
 Whale-watching season is from May to October.

-The neighboring town of Bangalow is just a 25 minute drive from The Byron at Byron Bay, along glorious winding country roads, dotted with dairy farms.
+The neighbouring town of Bangalow is just a 25 minute drive from The Byron at Byron Bay, along glorious winding country roads, dotted with dairy farms.
 This tiny vibrant town hosts a few really wonderful eateries and coffee houses, perfectly showcasing the regions delicious produce.
-If you are here over the weekend the head chef at the Byron organizes trips to the Sunday market to sample these regional delights.
+If you are here over the weekend the head chef at the Byron organises trips to the Sunday market to sample these regional delights.

 The Byron at Byron Resort and Spa is a wonderful eco resort set in an area of outstanding natural beauty designed for rest, relaxation and enjoyment of its unique surroundings.
 Guests can lounge, eat well, swim, spa or venture out and explore the area.

 Set beneath the canopy of lush rainforest within stunning wetlands, The Byron at Byron is a beautiful resort designed to stir the senses.
 On a magnificent 45-acre site only 5 minutes drive south of the Byron Bay township and near the beautiful Tallow Beach, this environmentally sensitive, luxury haven and stunning resort has been designed to feel at one with nature, to relax, rejuvenate and revive your senses.